nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Adds interest(s) to the batchmate at the specific INDEX in the __currently displayed list__.
 Refer to the section on _Notes about parameters_ at the start of [Features](#features) for more details.

 Examples:
-* `addInt 1 baking` adds the interest `baking` to the 1st batchmate in the currently displayed list.
+* `addInt 1 algo` adds the interest `algo` to the 1st batchmate in the currently displayed list.
-* `addInt 3 baking tennis netflix` adds the interests `baking`, `tennis` and `netflix` to the 3rd batchmate in the currently displayed list.
+* `addInt 3 database SWE MachineLearning` adds the interests `database`, `SWE` and `MachineLearning` to the 3rd batchmate in the currently displayed list.

 ### Finding batchmates by interests: `findInt`